wesmar/Watermark_Remover/README.md

 ## Security Considerations

-This tool requires elevated privileges and modifies system files.
+This tool requires elevated privileges and does not modify any system files.
 It:
 - Uses TrustedInstaller service for legitimate system modifications
 - Creates a proxy DLL in System32 directory
 - Modifies COM object registration in the registry
 - All changes are reversible via the "RESTORE" function

-**Use at your own risk.** Always create a system restore point before applying system modifications.

 ## License